-"Perspectives on the 340B Drug Pricing Program"
+"Examining Oversight Reports on the 340B Drug Pricing Program"

-March 15, 2018
+May 15, 2018

-On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, including more than 1,900 hospitals that participate in the 340B Drug Pricing Program, the American Hospital Association (AHA) appreciates the opportunity to submit for the record our comments on the 340B program.
+On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, including more than 1,900 hospitals that participate in the 340B Drug Pricing Program, the American Hospital Association (AHA) appreciates the opportunity to submit our comments on the 340B program for the record.

-For 25 years, the 340B program has been critical in helping hospitals expand access to lifesaving prescription drugs and comprehensive health care services in vulnerable communities across the country, including to low-income and uninsured individuals.
-The AHA and its member hospitals support program integrity efforts to ensure that the 340B program meets the Congressional objective of the program: "to stretch scarce Federal resources as far as possible, reaching more eligible patients and providing more comprehensive services."
+For more than 25 years, the 340B program has been critical in helping hospitals expand access to lifesaving prescription drugs and comprehensive health care services in vulnerable communities across the country, including to low-income and uninsured individuals.
+The AHA and its member hospitals and health systems support program integrity efforts to ensure that the 340B program meets the objective set by Congress: "to stretch scarce Federal resources as far as possible, reaching more eligible patients and providing more comprehensive services."
 We continue to work with the Health Resources and Services Administration (HRSA) and its partners on these efforts.

-Congress initially established the 340B program in response to the pressure high drug costs were putting on providers serving vulnerable communities.
+Congress established the 340B program in response to the pressure high drug costs were putting on providers serving vulnerable communities.
 High drug costs were straining provider budgets and challenging their ability to invest in a wide array of services to meet the health care needs of their communities.
-The 340B program provided critical relief to this challenge; scaling back the program would have devastating consequences for these vulnerable communities while only driving more revenue to drug manufacturers.
+The 340B program provided critical relief to address this challenge; scaling back the program now would have devastating consequences for these vulnerable communities while only driving more revenue to drug manufacturers.

-340B PROGRAM INCREASES ACCESS TO HEALTH CARE
+THE 340B PROGRAM INCREASES ACCESS TO HEALTH CARE